delpozzo/yagol/README.md

 YaGoL launches by default in a 1024x768 window.
 This window can be resized and it can even be stretched to span multiple displays.
 The grid will automatically grow or shrink to fill the window.

 The starting grid is a random seed of red cells at 3X speed.
-You can press the play button to start the simulation, or customize the grid using the controls detailed below.
+You can press the play button to start the simulation, or customize the grid using the controls below.

 ### Controls

 - **Grid Cells** - When the simulation is stopped, cells can be individually toggled on or off (alive or dead).
 - **Play/Stop** - Play or stop the game of life simulation.
 - **Step** - Iterate one generation at a time.
-- **Clear** - Clears the grid by setting all cells dead.
+- **Clear** - Clears the grid by setting all cells to dead.
 - **Random** - Randomly seed the grid with live cells.
 - **Color** - Change cell color.
 Choice of red, green, blue, purple, yellow, or multi (random colors).
-- **Spd** - Change simulation speed.
-Choice of 1X, 2X, 3X, 4X, or 5X.
+- **Spd** - Change simulation speed (1X-5X).
 Default is 3X.
 - **Size** - Change cell size to small (16x16) or large (32x32).
 Default is small.
 - **Quit** - Exit the YaGoL application.